abaldeweg/cms-businesscard/README.md

 ## Content

-The config file `config.js` allows you to configure your navigation on the top and the bottom links.
+The config file `config.js` allows you to configure your navigation on the top and the links at the bottom.
 Set it to `null` if you want to deactivate it e.g. `nav: null`.

 Place your logo in `content/.vuepress/public/` and define the filename in `content/.vuepress/config.js` under the `logo` key in the `themeConfig` config e.g. `logo: 'logo.svg'`.